|You can save a lot of tax money when you drive for business, charity, medical purposes and moving as well with your own car or truck!|

-People who are in business for themselves and are sole proprietors are often unaware of the savings that they can get from their upcoming tax burden.
+People who are in business for themselves and are sole proprietors are often unaware of the savings that they can get by using a mileage deduction or mileage allowance to alleviate their upcoming tax burden.

 Federal tax law also lets you get a deduction for yourself if you work for an employer who has you do some traveling in your own car as part of your job, as long as they don't give you a reimbursement for it.
 The details are complex though.

 People who have businesses are often more aware of the mileage tax savings available, but not always.
 Here, I'll fill everyone in on the deal about how to deduct or take an allowance for the tax issue and save a lot of money.

 For the year 2017 it is down to 53.5 cents per mile

 But the cost of fuel is a lot lower than in the past so it is still a good deal for those of us who are allowed to take the deduction or allowance!
 Last year, in 2016 it was 54 cents a mile!